AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

-Given that we can use build-in-place aggregates for limited types, the obvious next step is to allow such aggregates to be wrapped in an abstraction --- namely, to return them from functions.
+Given that we can use build-in-place aggregates for limited types, the obvious next step is to allow such aggregates to be wrapped in an abstraction |mdash| namely, to return them from functions.
 After all, interesting types are usually private, and we need some way for clients to create and initialize objects.